MachinesWhoLearn/machineswholearn.github.io/index.md

   tour of various popular machine learning algorithms with the goal of understanding how they work and implementing them from scratch to solidify these principles.

+If you're interested in joining us, feel free to come to any of our events above, or join our [mailing list](https://groups.google.com/forum/#!forum/machines-who-learn/join) or [Facebook group](https://www.facebook.com/groups/MachinesWhoLearn) to stay up to date with what we're up to.